linas/biome-distribution/graphs/pentagon-paths/README.md

 ### Files

+* `path-vertex.gplot` -- Create Zipf-distribution graphs for vertexes of pentagons.
-* `path-distribution.gplot` -- Create Zipf-distribution graphs for pentagons.
+* `path-edges.gplot` -- Create Zipf-distribution graphs for edges of pentagons.